Russell J. Rickford

-Early life
+Early life and education

 Born in Guyana, Rickford grew up in Palo Alto, California.
 His mother, Angela E. Rickford, is a professor of Special Education at San Jose State University and the author of I Can Fly: Teaching Narratives and Reading Comprehension to African Americans and other Ethnic Minority Students.
 His father, John R. Rickford, an authority on African-American Vernacular English and the author of numerous books and scholarly articles, teaches linguistics at Stanford University.

-Russell Rickford attended Gunn High School in Palo Alto and won a National Merit Scholarship.
+Rickford attended Gunn High School in Palo Alto and won a National Merit Scholarship.

-He went on to study journalism at Howard University, where he also served as Alpha Phi Alpha president for two years and wrote for The Hilltop.
+He went on to study journalism at Howard University in Washington, D.C., where he also served as Alpha Phi Alpha president for two years and wrote for The Hilltop.
 Rickford earned his bachelor's degree magna cum laude in 1997.

 Career

-Rickford started out as a reporter for The Philadelphia Inquirer and went on to work for a public-relations firm in Philadelphia.
+Rickford began his career as a reporter for The Philadelphia Inquirer and went on to work for a public-relations firm in Philadelphia.

+Early works

 In 1998, he began doing research for his biography on Betty Shabazz.

 In 2000, Rickford and his father co-wrote Spoken Soul: The Story of Black English, a book about African-American Vernacular English which won the American Book Award.
 The term "Spoken Soul" was coined by author Claude Brown in the 1960s and pays homage to the rhythmic, poetic qualities of African-American English.

 In 2001, Rickford left his job in Philadelphia and moved into his parents' garage to write the first, and to date only, in-depth biography of Betty Shabazz.
 An effort that spanned five and a half years, Betty Shabazz: A Remarkable Story of Survival and Faith Before and After Malcolm X was published in 2003.
 Writing in The Crisis, William Jelani Cobb called Rickford's work "a thorough, insightful and engaging book, befitting its enigmatic—and ultimately heroic—subject".